FAQ for the Graduate Program Application Process

 Stanford University, Registrar's Office of Graduate Admission offers a fee reduction program for eligible United States national and permanent resident graduate applicants.
 For additional information on this University policy, please see http://studentaffairs.stanford.edu/gradadmissions/applying/fee-waiver and to https://sites.stanford.edu/grad-diversity-council/fee-waiver.

-For foreign national applicants interested in requesting a fee waiver, please apply for a department application fee reimbursement (available for eligible foreign national graduate applicants, only), please email the information listed below to email@example.com no later than November 11, 2012.
+For foreign national applicants interested in requesting a fee reimbursement, please apply for a department application fee reimbursement (available for eligible foreign national graduate applicants, only), please email the information listed below to email@example.com on or by November 15.
 A decision status will be sent via email reply within one week of submission request.
-Please keep in mind that the department offers a reimbursement of the fee to eligible foreign national applicants, only.
-Graduate applicant who qualifying for the department reimbursement of the application fee are responsible to pay the fee in order to submit the graduate application.
+Graduate applicants who qualify for the department reimbursement of the application fee are responsible to pay the fee in order to submit the graduate application.